weitaichen/CT-Xray-image-synthesis/README.md

 # CT-Xray-image-synthesis
 Extract 2D image from CT data and synthesize X-ray like image using OpenCV3.0 library on Visual studio 2012 platform.
+This program provide two functions: 1.
+Extract a 2D slice image from 3D CT data in any indicated angle and position.
+2. Synthesize a 2D X-Ray-like image from 3D CT data by integrating all 2D slicing image in same angle but different postion.

 ## How can you get started